yiruyang2025/yiruyang2025.github.io/_projects/2_project.md

 <br>

-A FFN for 4d Segmentation - Semantic -> Instance, for real-time Inference
+A FFN for 4d Construction, neat and simple pipeline

-Hierarchical,

 <br><br><br>